 2. Quickly locate your disaster recovery plan.
 Keep multiple copies of the plan off site, and keep one copy with your off-site storage provider.
 Keeping disaster recovery plans in just one location poses a problem if the main data center is unavailable.

 3. Contact your vendors and enlist their help.
-Since many companies have never had to actually implement their disaster recovery plan, contacting your
+Since many companies have never had to actually implement their disaster recovery plan, contacting your vendors for their expert help before a disaster will help you be more equipped and prepared for an unexpected disaster.

 4. Bring up your secondary site.
 Many companies subscribe to a secondary disaster recovery "hot site" for use with other subscribers in the event of a business interruption.
 The hot site will fill up fast in the event of a major event.
 To ensure availability of an alternate site, many organizations equip their own secondary data center for disaster recovery purposes, and using high availability and disaster recovery software, can switch operations from the affected site to the secondary site without disruption to the business -- helping to minimize impact on employees, customers and partners.